plesk/ext-home-screen-example/README.md

 ### 3. Block Content `getContent()`

-Defines the content of the block.
-This is the primary content that will be displayed within the block on the Home page.
+Defines the block's content that will be shown inside the block on the Home page.

-**Important:** The content is unescaped HTML, so ensure proper escaping and sanitization if dynamic data is used to prevent security issues.
+**Important:** The content is unescaped HTML.
+Make sure that any dynamic data is properly escaped and sanitized to prevent security issues.

 **Example:**